Passkey vs Password: Are Passkeys Safer Than Passwords? (2026)

 Passkeys have crossed the tipping point from “interesting experiment” to “production standard.”
 Here’s where things stand in 2026:

-- Apple: Passkeys are the default sign-in method in iOS 17+ across all Apple accounts
+- Apple: Passkeys are the default sign-in method for new iCloud accounts — announced at WWDC 2025.

 For developers, the message is clear: users increasingly expect passkey support.
 Apps without passkeys will feel dated within 12–18 months.